carlsigiew/CreditCardApprovalCCDA/README.md

 ![image](https://github.com/carlsigiew/CreditCardApprovalCCDA/assets/25591822/d1798b62-24b8-4898-9f94-6062b31049a9)

-Leveraging AWS Cost Explorer within our credit card approval prediction project workflow has proven instrumental in effective cost management.
+Leveraging AWS Cost Explorer within our credit card approval workflow has proven instrumental in effective cost management.
 The insights gained have empowered us to make informed decisions, enabling us to:

 1. **Analyze Expenditure Patterns:**
    - Visualizing expenses across various AWS services has been instrumental in identifying trends and high-expenditure areas, enhancing our understanding of resource utilization patterns specific to our credit card approval prediction workflow.